Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Model Extensions

 In comparison to our fiducial models, a constant $f_\ast$ boosts the efficiency of star formation in low-mass halos well above their nominal values and so inflates the pool of objects that could up-scatter into bright $\MUV$ bins.
 (Here, we assume that scattering is a result of variations in the MAR, which follows a log-normal distribution with a scatter of $\sigma=0.3$, as in the fiducial models.)

 The result of this exercise is shown in Fig. \ref{fig:extension_nodust}.
 The four panels show our model extension's predictions for UVLFs and relationships between $\MUV$ and $\Mstell$, stellar age, and UV colour, going clockwise from top-left to bottom-left.
 For simplicity, we first focus on scenarios without dust.
-The dashed curves show our revised model with a constant $f_\ast=0.11$, similar to the values found to roughly match the $z \sim 10$ \textit{JWST} UVLFs in \citet{Inayoshi2022}.
+The dashed curves show our revised model with a constant $f_\ast=0.11$, similar to the values found to roughly match the $z \sim 10$ JWST UVLFs in \citet{Inayoshi2022}.

 We find that in this model, tuned to roughly match the $z \sim 11$ UVLFs (magenta curves), the UVLF at $z \sim 13$ drops by more than an order of magnitude and cannot explain the \citet{Naidu2022} or \citet{Donnan2022} sources (dashed yellow curves). \citet{Inayoshi2022} showed that $f_{\ast} \sim 0.3$ may be required to explain the $z \sim 13-17$ UVLFs, at least for normal stellar populations.
 Next, we will consider an alternative possibility: that $f_{\ast}$ does not evolve over this interval but that the scatter in SFR at fixed halo mass is large.